sammydowds/client-side-compare/README.md

 ## How does it work?
 The Main Component constructor will initialize the state of the app represented in [defaultState.js](https://github.com/sammydowds/client-side-compare/blob/master/src/data/defaultState.js).

 Initial [fetches to Github](#fetches-to-github) and [fetches to the Voter API](#fetches-to-voter-api) are made once the main component mounts after React updates the DOM.
-After the initial fetch, fetches will be made at a frequency set in the 'frequency' variable of 'defaultState.js'.
+After the initial fetch, fetches will be made at a frequency set in the **'frequency'** variable of [defaultState.js](https://github.com/sammydowds/client-side-compare/blob/master/src/data/defaultState.js).
+The number of weeks you want to pull data from is also configurable in the **'activity'** variable in [defaultState](https://github.com/sammydowds/client-side-compare/blob/master/src/data/defaultState.js).

 Data and the results of the fetches will be stored in the state of the [Main Component](https://github.com/sammydowds/client-side-compare/blob/master/src/components/MainComponent.js).
 From the Main Component, the state is passed as props down to the [Home Component](https://github.com/sammydowds/client-side-compare/blob/master/src/components/HomeComponent.js).
 From the Home Component, the props are distributed to different presentational components - rendering is conditional on data loading and data errors.

-A voter handleSubmit() function is passed from Main Component down to the [Voter Submit Form Component](https://github.com/sammydowds/client-side-compare/blob/master/src/components/sub/VoteSubmitFormComponent.js).
+A voter handleSubmit() method is passed from Main Component down to the [Voter Submit Form Component](https://github.com/sammydowds/client-side-compare/blob/master/src/components/sub/VoteSubmitFormComponent.js).

 A voter can cast a vote with the form at the bottom of the page, and review the vote tally for a given framework in the Vote Tally table.